jibon57/nativescript-braintree/README.md

 </array>

 ```
-Here the string value should be same as your app id.
-The value can be anything like: `com.yourcompany.app.payments` or `com.yourcompany.app.mypayment` or anything else.
+This scheme must start with your app's Bundle ID and be dedicated to Braintree app switch returns.
+For example, if the app bundle ID is `com.yourcompany.yourApp`, then your URL scheme could be `com.yourcompany.yourApp.payments` or `com.yourcompany.yourApp.anything`.
 But we will need this value bellow.

 Now open your `app.ts` or `main.ts` (for Angular) file under `app` directory.
 If you are using webpack for angular then it will be "main.aot.ts".
 Add following lines before `application.start({ moduleName: "main-page" });` or `platformNativeScriptDynamic().bootstrapModule(AppModule);` or `platformNativeScript().bootstrapModuleFactory(AppModuleNgFactory);`